acg/acg.github.com/_posts/2011-02-08-mapping-python-over-records-with-lwpb.markdown

 The tool that emerged is [pbio](https://github.com/acg/lwpb/blob/python/python/pbio.py).
 It converts in both directions, and can also do some other things like extract a range of records.
 So far pretty pedestrian right?

 But with a mere [8 line patch](https://github.com/acg/lwpb/commit/a64f2f9eeb497cc83e66f4471ddd7ccdebb05c13), *pbio* has suddenly become immensely more useful: you can now map Python code supplied at the command line over your records, producing new calculated fields.
-This is a big step towards [MapReduce](http://en.wikipedia.org/wiki/MapReduce)-style programming, but without the overhead of having to write a separate script each time which defines a separate *map* function.
+This is a big step towards [MapReduce](http://en.wikipedia.org/wiki/MapReduce)-style programming, but without the overhead of having to write a separate program each time which defines a separate *map* function.
 Like all good coders, we're constantly looking for ways to write less code and still get the job done.

 In the *pbio* case, there is **zero** overhead code required to calculate a new field, a surprising and mostly accidental consequence of [lwpb's](https://github.com/acg/lwpb) decision to encode and decode using dictionaries, together with a serendipitous feature of Python's `exec()` built-in.
 More on that in a second.